Kayden36/icarus-AI/README.md

 3. Technological deficit to aggregate the invisible solar output silos (nodes) to generate legitimate carbon credits as one homogeneous ecosystem.
 4. Using Carbon Credits for something actually tangible & useful such as SMS, data, voice, or discounts.

-## Getting Started
+# Getting Started

-### Prerequisites
-### Installation
+VGrid Africa Web Application, Advanced Meta & API Endpoints This the Chatbots primary Knowledge Base for users, accounts, sales and individual Tracking using cronjobs, Crawling the webapps native REST API, scraping all pertinent for analysis by the LLM & User Journeys for specific checkpoints to keep costs low.

-# How it works
+# How It works
-Here's a step-by-step explanation of how the VGrid Africa ICARUS AI chatbot works:
+Here's a step-by-step explanation of how the ICARUS AI chatbot works:
-1. Step 1: User Interaction
+1. ### User Interaction
-The user interacts with the chatbot through a conversational interface, such as a messaging app or website.
+The user interacts with the iCarus through a conversational interface here vgridafrica.com

-2. Step 2: Natural Language Understanding (NLU)
+2. ### Natural Language Understanding (NLU)
-The chatbot's NLU component processes the user's input to identify their intent, entities, and context.
+   ICARUS's NLU component processes the user's input to identify their intent, entities, and context.

-3. Step 3: Knowledge Base Retrieval
+3. ### Knowledge Base Retrieval
+4. he NLU component retrieves information from the chatbot's knowledge bases, which include:
+2. Global Electricity Grid
+Description: A global map of electricity transmission and distribution lines, derived using the Gridfinder model.
+This dataset provides insights into existing grid infrastructure worldwide, enabling better planning for energy solutions.
+Source: World Bank
+Link: World Bank Data Catalog
 - User Profile Knowledge Base
 - Incentives Knowledge Base
 - Regional Energy Knowledge Base